ParthKadiya/Zero_Trust_Readiness_Index_Group-2_CSM/docs/03_Findings_and_Interpretation.md

 # Findings and Interpretation

 ## Purpose
-This section interprets the overall Zero Trust Readiness Score and provides insight into what the score means for an organization’s current security posture.
+This section tells the overall Zero Trust Readiness Score and provides view into what the score means for an organization’s current security posture.
-The goal is to translate numerical results into actionable guidance, helping identify which Zero Trust dimensions are strong, which need improvement, and what steps to take next.
+The goal is to convert numerical results into actionable guidance, helping identify which Zero Trust dimensions are strong, which need improvement, and what steps to take next.

 ---

 ## Score Interpretation

-The final **Zero Trust Readiness Score** (0–5) reflects how well an organization’s people, processes, and technologies align with the Zero Trust framework.
+The final **Zero Trust Readiness Score** (0–5) tells how well an organization’s people, processes, and technologies align with the Zero Trust framework.

 | Score Range | Readiness Category | Interpretation |
 |--------------|--------------------|----------------|